Supabase vs Firebase

 Since Firebase is document based, migrating into a relational database requires you to map your data structure across into a SQL schema.
 Luckily we’ve built a handy conversion tool to do it for you.

-We also have a tool for migrating Firebase Auth to Supabase Auth.
-And one for migrating Firebase Storage files to Supabase Storage.
+We also have guides and tools for migrating Firebase Auth to Supabase Auth for migrating Firebase Storage files to Supabase Storage.

 These are by far the most complete Firebase to Postgres migration tools available anywhere on the web.